fsi-open/doctrine-extensions/doc/uploadable.md

 ## Uploadable options

 - **targetField** - Required.
 Attribute of entity, the file object will be loaded to.
 - **filesystem** - Filesystem name.
-If not set, default filesystem will be chosen.
+If not set, the default filesystem will be chosen.
 - **keymaker** - Strategy for creating file keys, null by default.
 Instance of `FSi\DoctrineExtensions\Uploadable\Keymaker\KeymakerInterface`
 - **keyLength** - Allowed key length, 255 by default.
 - **keyPattern** - Pattern of key.
-Depend on keymaker, can contain replaceable variables.
+Depends on the keymaker, can contain replaceable variables.

 ## Simple entity annotations and usage example

-Here is an example of an entity with uploadable property:
+Here is an example of an entity with an uploadable property:

 ```php
 <?php